A comparative tour through the simulation algorithms for max-stable processes: Desirable properties

 \begin{remark} \cite{osz18} showed that In view of \eqref{eq:expectedtime} and $\EE(\lvert \Phi_+ \rvert) \leq \EE(T_{\tau}) + \EE(M_{\tau})$, we believe that inequality \eqref{eq:new-bound} provides a relatively sharp bound for the error term $\EE(M_{\tau})$.
 In particular, it is sharper than the bound

 in the proof of Proposition 10.4.2 in \cite{ord16}.
 A significantly simplified (though less sharp) version of \eqref{eq:new-bound} is obtained by

 \end{remark}

 For both, the error bound \eqref{eq:new-bound} and the exact error \eqref{eq:err}, it is generally difficult to provide analytic expressions.
 The precise terms can however be assessed for finite $K=\{\bm{x}_1,\ldots,\bm{x}_N\}$ via simulation, see Appendix~\ref{app:error-simu} for details.
 The assessment is based on the observations that all the extremal functions of a max-stable process can be simulated via the Extremal Functions Algorithm~\ref{sec:survey}.\ref{alg:ef} and that the potentially relevant non-extremal functions can be simulated independently once the extremal functions and the process $Z$ are known.
 This allows us to check which of these functions would have been taken into account by the Threshold Stopping Algorithm~\ref{sec:survey}.\ref{alg:ts}.
-Hence, we can compare the approximation $Z^{(T_{\tau})}$ and the exact realization $Z$ and identify the missing extremal functions.
+Hence, we can compare the approximation $Z^{(T_{\tau})}$ and the exact realization $Z$ and identify the missing extremal functions. \paragraph{Extremal functions.} Besides the threshold stopping algorithm, also the Extremal Functions Algorithm~\ref{sec:survey}.\ref{alg:ef} may include a simulation error if not all extremal functions $\varphi^{(1)}_+, \ldots,\varphi^{(N)}_+$ are taken into account.
+Considering the approximation $Z^{(n)}_+$ of $Z=Z^{(N)}_+$ on $K=\{\bm{x}_1,\ldots,\bm{x}_N\}$ after the $n$th step of the extremal functions algorithm as given in \eqref{eq:ef-intermediate} for some $n \leq N$ yields the following analogies to Propositions~\ref{prop:general-error}~and~\ref{prop:expected_missing}.